Unrest grows daily around the world. Terrorism mounts. Bad news increases, while good news is increasingly scarce. Conditions worsen daily!

 Luke 21:25-26 describes this same event: “And there shall be signs in the sun, and in the moon, and in the stars; and upon the earth distress of nations, with perplexity; the sea and the waves roaring [tsunamis]; men’s hearts failing them for fear, and for looking after those things which are coming on the earth: for the powers of heaven shall be shaken.”

-This earthquake will be so terrible that “every mountain” and “every island” will be shaken out of position (Rev. 6:14).
+The latter Revelation earthquake will be so terrible that “every mountain” and “every island” will be shaken out of position (Rev. 6:14).

 Remember, this is the time of God’s great wrath!
 This earthquake will be worldwide in scope.
-But all the earth’s topography will not necessarily be changed by one final earthquake.
+But all the Earth’s topography will not necessarily be changed by one final earthquake.
 This process appears to take place in stages.
 God will bring it about in such a way as to preserve life on the earth, with each of five final earthquakes contributing to some aspect of the transformation.

 All of Revelation 6:14-17 shows that this sign is the heavens rolling together like a scroll.
 This time will be so terrible that John records people, in sheer terror, hiding themselves in caves and rocks and crying out to die.
 Verse 17 asks, “...and who shall be able to stand?”
 The masses fear facing the full Wrath of the One they have disobeyed!

 Understand!
 The Tribulation and the Day of the Lord seen in Revelation are not synonymous!
 These are completely separate, different events.
 The Heavenly Signs come between the Tribulation, which precedes them, and The Day of the Lord, which follows them.